Raldir/FEVEROUS/README.md

  python3 examples/baseline.py --split dev --doc_count 5 --sent_count 5 --tab_count 3 --config_path_cell_retriever src/feverous/baseline/retriever/config_roberta.json --config_path_verdict_predictor src/feverous/baseline/predictor/config_roberta_old.json

 ```
+The script will create several intermediate prediction files, the final one being `data/dev.combined.not_precomputed.p5.s5.t3.cells.verdict.jsonl`.
 Note that the python file assumes that you have downloaded models and data and placed them into the appropriate folder, as instructed above.
 For details on how to re-train the deployed models youself, see `baseline/README`.

 ## Evaluation